Vlad-Karpenko/InternetStore-Flexbox/README.md

 # InternetStore-Flexbox

-## This is internet-store for desktop version which made on flexbox
+## This is internet-store for desktop which made on flexbox

 ## Clone the project: